airbnb/Showkase/README.md

 **Note:** Make sure that you add this annotation to only those functions that don't accept any parameters.
 This is similar to how `@Preview` works in Compose as well. `@Preview` recently added support for parameters that are annotated with `@PreviewParameter` and Showkase will add support for that soon.
-If your function accepts a parameters, wrap it inside another function that doesn't accept any parameters.
+If your function accepts parameters, wrap it inside another function that doesn't accept any parameters.

 For example, here is a @Composable function that requires parameters -